TheoBertet/OrcsVsHumans/README.md

 In a way to structure the code, the master state machine and the state machine's states are inherited from base classes ``MState`` and ``StateMachine``.

+### Loading Data

+As explained previously, the important data (as the fighters, the weapons, etc.) are stored in the DataManager.
+But at each launch, all the data are loaded from json files.
+These files are MANDATORY to launch the game.

 ## External libraries

 This project use only one external library : ``nlohmann/json`` (link: https://github.com/nlohmann/json) A special thanks to nlohmann thus!